doctorfree/DoctorFreeScripts/README.md

 Contents:
 --------

+[**add2itunes**](add2itunes) - Add the media files provided as arguments to the iTunes library.
+Uses OS X osascript to execute AppleScript.

 [**any2any**](any2any) - Uses ffmpeg to convert from any video format to any other

       This program works by either linking or copying any2any to a file